skylight-hq/skylight.digital/_microconsulting_offerings/apis.md

 service_elements:
   - name: Introduction to API<span class="text-lowercase">s</span>
     description: >
-      Know everything you to know in order to get started with delivering mission-centric APIs.
+      Know everything you need to know in order to get started with delivering mission-centric APIs.
 We'll guide you through all the key areas, including API strategy, user-centric API design, API design principles, and the rest of the API lifecycle.
     order: 1
   - name: API Lifecycle
     description: >